S2E/s2e-old/docs/SystemTap.rst

 ========================

 SystemTap is a powerful tracing framework on Linux.
-It can intercept any function calls or instructions in the kernel and invoke a custom scripts.
+It can intercept any function calls or instructions in the kernel and invoke custom scripts.
 Such scripts have full access to the system state, can leverage debugging information, etc.

 SystemTap provides S2E users a flexible way of controlling symbolic execution.
-The user writes a SystemTap scripts with embedded calls to S2E custom instructions.
+The user writes a SystemTap script with embedded calls to S2E custom instructions.
 This allows to inject symbolic values in any place, kill states based on complex conditions, etc.